Huqicheng/zheap/src/backend/access/zheap/README.md

 instead, we need to use memcpy.
 We believe that the space savings will more than pay for the additional CPU costs.

-We don’t need alignment padding between the tuple header and the tuple data as we always make a copy of the tuple to support in-place updates.
+We donâ€™t need alignment padding between the tuple header and the tuple data as we always make a copy of the tuple to support in-place updates.
 Likewise, we ideally don't need any alignment padding between tuples.
 However, there are places in zheap code where we access tuple header directly from page (e.g. zheap_delete, zheap_update,